jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 A cubic spline is a spline constructed of piecewise third-order polynomials which pass through a set of $m$ control points.
 The second derivative of each polynomial is commonly set to zero at the endpoints, since this provides a boundary condition that completes the system of $m-2$ equations.
 This produces a so-called "natural" cubic spline and leads to a simple tridiagonal system which can be solved easily to give the coefficients of the polynomials [3].

+The trajectories can be approximated by bidimensional splines parametrized in two degrees of freedom $x$ and $y$.
+This is, there's a third degree polynomial defining $x{\left (t \right)}$, and a third degree polynomial defining $y{\left (t \right)}$.
 These curves provide a good approximation of the real trajectories.
 Curves of higher order could approach the trajectories more precisely, but they unnecessarily increase the complexity of the optimization problem and increase the probability of convergence to a local minimum instead of a global minimum.
 Order 3 polynomials provide a good balance between complexity and precision.

 Now, let's analyse the effect of turning angle (roll) in an aircraft lift while flying at the same altitude.